silverbulletmd/silverbullet/website/Space Script.md

 Space Script allows you to extend SilverBullet with JavaScript from within your space using `space-script` [[Blocks]].
 It’s script... in (your) [[Spaces|space]].
 Get it?

-> **warning** **Experimental**
-> This is an experimental feature that is under active development and consideration.
-Its APIs are likely to evolve, and the feature could potentially be removed altogether.
-Feel free to experiment with it and give feedback on [our community](https://community.silverbullet.md/).

 > **warning** **Security**
 > Space script allows for arbitrary JavaScript to be run in the client and server, there are security risks involved **if malicious users get write access to your space (folder)** or if you copy & paste random scripts from the Internet without understanding what they do.
 > If this makes you very queazy, you can disable Space Script by setting the `SB_SPACE_SCRIPT` environment variable to `off`

 # Creating scripts
 Space scripts are defined by simply using `space-script` fenced code blocks in your space.
+This can happen on any [[Pages]] you like, but for organizational reasons it’s recommended you put them on [[Meta Pages]].

 You will get JavaScript [[Markdown/Syntax Highlighting]] for these blocks.

 Here is a trivial example: